cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 ---

 {{% pageinfo %}}
-Use this document to visualize your journey through Cobalt to secure your systems.
+Use this document to visualize your journey through Cobalt to secure all of your systems.
 {{% /pageinfo %}}

 You want to enhance the security of your software.
 You're ready to set up